Author Unknown

 I love that so many herbs grow wild here on our land.
 Even though they're not all growing close at hand in my yard, I know where they are and that they are available when I need them.

 Mullein is one of the easiest wild herbs to identify.
-You've probably noticed it along a roadside, even if you didn't know what it was.
+You've probably noticed it growing along a country roadside, even if you didn't know what it was.

 Mullein grows in "disturbed places" such as roadsides, ditches, fields and abandoned areas.

-Mullein is a biennial, taking two years to complete its growing cycle and produce seeds.
+Mullein is a biennial plant, taking two years to complete its growing cycle and produce seeds.

 Even if you couldn't identify mullein in its first year of growth, you won't be able to miss it during its second year when it sends up its flower spike with little yellow flowers.